atlasthehero/handsonviii/index.md

 These robots would have the following elements for Martian exploration:

 -	The robot body will be made of rugged materials to protect the electronics inside and will have heaters to keep all electronic components in proper operation.
-Similar components can be found into the Rovers missions and the recent Ingenuity (from Perseverance mission). []
+Similar components can be found into the Rovers missions and the recent Ingenuity (from Perseverance mission).
+(Source: <a href="https://mars.nasa.gov/technology/helicopter/" title="Ingenuity">Ingenuity</a>)
 -	Central processing unit where all decisions will be made.
 -	Temperature sensor to transmit its value to the CPU and this control the heaters.
 -	Battery level sensor
 -	Inertial Measurement Unit (IMU) to identify and control the robot's imbalance and prevent the robot from overturning.
 -	For navigation we will implement a LIDAR device.
 -	For power generation we will implement solar panels.
 It is proved that this power resource is adequate for this devices.
-As an example, the Ingenuity works with solar power, which energy is contained later in a battery pack. []
+As an example, the Ingenuity works with solar power, which energy is contained later in a battery pack.
+(Source: <a href="https://mars.nasa.gov/mer/mission/technology/power/" title="Technologies of Broad Benefit:
+Power">Technologies of Broad Benefit: Power</a> , <a href="https://mars.nasa.gov/files/mars2020/MarsHelicopterIngenuity_FactSheet.pdf" title="NASA Ingenuity Factsheet">NASA Ingenuity Factsheet</a>)
 -	Its traction system will be using mechanum wheels with electric motors directly connected to these wheels, thus avoiding a steering system.
 -	Antennas to communicate with satellites to report their status, and their location in case of finding groundwater.